raphaeldias85/zbx-frr-bgp/README.md

 # Monitoring FRR BGP sessions for zabbix

 ## Description
-Discover and monitor BGP session with count of prefix or state like "Active" or Idle (Admin).
+Discover and monitor BGP sessions with count of prefix or state like "Active" or Idle (Admin).
 Trigger if session change state.

 ## Requirements